nf-core/taxprofiler/docs/output.md

 </details>

-The main taxonomic profiling file from KrakenUniq is the `*report.txt` file.
+The main taxonomic classification file from KrakenUniq is the `*report.txt` file.
 This is an extension of the Kraken2 report with the additional k-mer coverage information that provides more information about the accuracy of hits.

 > ⚠️ The output system of KrakenUniq can result in other `stdout` or `stderr` logging information being saved in the report file, therefore you must check your report files before downstream use!